 When I first arrived in France many decades ago, I was intrigued by the simplicity and authenticity of at home cooking by French men and women.
 Doughs made from scratch in minutes and dishes composed of the freshest ingredients of the season, skilfully put together and learned from generations of cooking passed down from family to family.
 Veronique, a fabulous French woman located in the heart of Paris in the 7th just by Rue Cler, offers a truly local experience with Cuisine Elegante.
 She will take you around her neighbourhood to her favorite food shops, the farmers market, and teach you to cook in her beautiful Parisian apartment.
 The menu is utterly seasonal and exactly what you would expect to find in a French home for a simple dinner or a Sunday lunch.

 Other Fabulous Options:

-Two schools that cater directly to visitors, with wonderful short classes are La Cuisine Paris by Hotel de Ville and Cookn’ with Class in Montmartre.
+Two culinary schools in Paris that cater directly to visitors, with wonderful short classes are La Cuisine Paris by Hotel de Ville and Cookn’ with Class in Montmartre.
 All of their classes are taught in English with friendly chefs to show you the way!

-And on a more personal note you may like to know that Molly, who is part of our team here at MFCH, also offers pastry workshops throughout the year in different parts of France and at her home in Versailles.
-She just released two 5 day Pastry Workshops in Gascony in April and June next year at published cookbook author Kate Hill’s 18th-century farmhouse.
+And on a more personal note you may like to know that Molly, who is part of our team here at MFCH, also offers pastry classes throughout the year in different parts of France and at her home in Versailles.
 Here at MFCH we are very proud to have such talented team members and happy to see them grow.